WRDC: WPTF-TV/Durham Life era

 WRAL and WTVD switched affiliations in 1985 after WTVD's owner, Capital Cities Communications, bought ABC.
 Despite an ad campaign designed to poke fun at the change, saying "you know where to find us" to point out that NBC was still in the same place, WPTF-TV saw practically no windfall from the switch.
 By the mid-to-late 1980s, even with NBC's powerful prime time lineup leading the network to first place only two years after finishing last, WPTF-TV remained stubbornly last in the Triangle television ratings.
 It even trailed WLFL, an independent station (and later, a Fox affiliate) that had only been on the air since 1981.
 Meanwhile, preemptions of NBC shows continued unabated.
 The station even preempted the popular prime time dramas Hill Street Blues and St. Elsewhere, prompting over 400 angry calls and letters to the station.
 One short-lived NBC daytime show called Fantasy went to UNC–Chapel Hill to hold auditions for guests despite the fact that WPTF-TV refused to air it.
 The show was canceled after only one season.
 By this time, NBC was running out of patience with WPTF-TV.
-According to Electronic Media magazine, the network had begun "continuing courtship" of WRAL-TV, a station that rejected the network's overtures out of a desire to avoid a second affiliation switch in three years, going as far as to sweetening the deal by offering the NBC affiliation in Charlotte to Capitol's newly-built WJZY with WRAL, which would in turn resolve NBC's continued issues with WPCQ-TV (now WCNC-TV) in that market.
+According to Electronic Media magazine, the network had begun "continuing courtship" of WRAL-TV, a station that rejected the network's overtures out of a desire to avoid a second affiliation switch in three years, going as far as sweetening the deal by offering the NBC affiliation in Charlotte to Capitol's newly-built WJZY with WRAL, which would in turn resolve NBC's continued issues with WPCQ-TV (now WCNC-TV) in that market.

 Durham Corporation was able to make progress and begin making money again in its broadcasting unit in the 1980s.
 Full-length evening newscasts returned in 1986, and a year later the company moved WPTF-AM-TV and WQDR to new quarters in the Highwoods office complex costing $1 million.
 However, it still made very little difference in the ratings.
 The 6 p.m. edition of Newsbeat 28 not only saw no improvement on the same low ratings it garnered in the previous decade, but it trailed reruns on WLFL of the former NBC sitcom Gimme a Break!, with WTVD and WRAL maintaining their leads.
 The next year, WPTF-TV appeared on the cable system in Fayetteville for the first time, a move cited as key in increasing station circulation and giving it more parity with WRAL and WTVD.
-During this decade, the station broke new ground by broadcasting in 3D and stereo sound before other stations (and in the case of the latter, ahead of the network itself) while also being the first station in the area to accept condom ads.
+During this decade, the station broke new ground by broadcasting in 3D and stereo sound before the other stations (and in the case of the latter, ahead of the network itself) while also being the first station in the area to accept condom ads.